BrianNGitahi/CEBRA-Demo/README.md

   - git clone https://github.com/BrianNGitahi/CEBRA_Pack
   - cd CEBRA_Pack
   - pip install .
-- download the data from the data folder in the code ocean capsule: https://codeocean.allenneuraldynamics.org/capsule/2441328/tree?cw=true (to avoid path errors, I suggest you create a similar folder structure in your repository)
+- download the data from the data folder in the Code Ocean [capsule](https://codeocean.allenneuraldynamics.org/capsule/2441328/tree?cw=true) (to avoid path errors, I suggest you create a similar folder structure in your repository)

-For a quick primer on CEBRA see the notebooks in the CEBRA_Pack repository, also linked on this webpage:https://brianngitahi.github.io/.
+For a quick primer on CEBRA see the notebooks in the CEBRA_Pack repository, also linked on this [webpage](https://brianngitahi.github.io/).

 NB: